-Oily skin occurs when the sweat glands produce too much sebum.
+Oily skin occurs when glands in the skin produce too much sebum.
 Several home remedies, lifestyle adjustments, and clinical treatments may help reduce the appearance of oily skin.

 There are plenty of ways to reduce the appearance of oily skin.
 Some are home remedies, while others are more clinical.